List of Star Fox characters: Krystal

-Other Star Fox members
+Other members

-In Star Fox 2, completed in 1995 but officially released in 2017, the characters a female lynx in a red suit, and a female dog in a blue suit, were added to the Star Fox team; neither of them were featured in games released after the making of Star Fox 2.
+In Star Fox 2, completed in 1995 but officially released in 2017, two female characters a lynx in a red suit, and a white dog in a blue suit, were added to the Star Fox team; neither of them were featured in games released after the making of Star Fox 2.
 Dylan Cuthbert stated that he gave Miyu that name because he liked how it sounded, and that he named Fay after a crush he had in childhood prior to his teenage years.
 Cuthbert stated he did not remember whether he gave family names to Miyu and Fay.

-The Nintendo Power's Star Fox comic by Benimaru Itoh exclusively introduced the character Fara Phoenix, a Fennec fox, as a love interest for Fox, starting off as a Cornerian test pilot and later becoming an unofficial member.
+The Nintendo Powers Star Fox comic by Benimaru Itoh exclusively introduced the character Fara Phoenix, a Fennec fox, as a love interest for Fox, starting off as a Cornerian test pilot and later becoming an unofficial member.

 ROB 64

-ROB 64 (known as in the original Japanese-language version) is the observation and analysis robot of Star Fox's mothership the Great Fox.
+ROB 64 (known as in the original Japanese-language version) is the observation and analysis robot aboard Great Fox, Star Fox's mothership.
 ROB's name is a reference to the NES accessory R.O.B.
 The 64 is derived from the console of his first appearance, the Nintendo 64.
-ROB's Japanese name, "NUS", stands for "Nintendo Ultra Sixty-four", the original name of the Nintendo 64 system, and is part of the serial number of all N64 components: the controller, for example, is NUS-005.
+ROB's Japanese name, "NUS", stands for "Nintendo Ultra Sixty-Four", the original name and of the Nintendo 64 system, and the model prefix that is a part of the serial number of all N64 components: the controller, for example, is NUS-005.

-ROB has the ability to completely control the Great Fox, piloting it, providing information to the team, and aiding them with items and vehicles.
-Prior to Star Fox Adventures, he has been rebuilt and upgraded several times by Slippy Toad, infusing him with more productivity and personality.
+ROB is hardwired directly into the ship's computer and has the ability to control the Great Fox, piloting it, providing information to the team, and aiding them with supply drops.
+Prior to Star Fox Adventures, he has been rebuilt several times by Slippy Toad, which has affected his reliability.
 After the first Great Fox is destroyed in Star Fox: Assault, he returns in Star Fox Command piloting the new version of the Great Fox.
 On some paths in the game, ROB joins Star Wolf when no "hero" character is available.

 In Star Fox Zero, a tethered robot similar in appearance, Direct-i, also assists in operation of the Gyrowing and Roadmaster.

-ROB is voiced in English by John Silke in Star Fox Adventures and Dex Manley in Star Fox: Assault.
-He is voiced by Daisuke Sakaguchi in the Japanese version of Star Fox 64, Yusuke Numata in Star Fox: Assault and Atsushi Abe in Star Fox 64 3D.
+ROB is voiced in English by David Frederick White in Star Fox 64 and all subsequent games since 2011, John Silke in Star Fox Adventures, and Dex Manley in Star Fox: Assault.
+He is voiced by Daisuke Sakaguchi in the Japanese version of Star Fox 64, Yusuke Numata in Star Fox: Assault, and Atsushi Abe in Star Fox 64 3D.
+Brandon Hunt voices the character in the 2026 remake.
+ROB makes a cameo appearance in Super Smash Bros.
+Brawl as a collectable trophy.